-Remember to exchange the Seychelles Rupees before leaving Seychelles, at the exchange kiosk near arrival hall.
+Remember to exchange the Seychelles Rupees before leaving Seychelles at the exchange kiosk near the arrival hall.
 If you’ve passed the security check, you won’t find another exchange office.
-But you can still spend them on souvenirs or on the famous Takamaka Rum.
+But you can still spend them on souvenirs or the famous Takamaka Rum.

-First thing after landing in Mahé, buy a data sim card from the two kiosks outside the arrival hall.
-There are two network operators: Airtel and Cable & Wireless Seychelles, but there is not much difference between them and the costs are pretty much similar.
-Most accommodations offer free wifi for their quests just don’t expect a fast connection.
+After landing in Mahé, buy a data sim card from the two kiosks outside the arrival hall.
+There are two network operators: Airtel and Cable & Wireless Seychelles, but there is not much difference between them, and the costs are pretty much similar.
+Most accommodations offer free wifi for their quests; don’t expect a fast connection, though.

 Best Time To Go

-Best months to visit are April, May, October and November, when the transition between the hot and the humid northwest winds and the more cooling southeast winds happens.
+The best months to visit are April, May, October, and November, when the transition between the hot and the humid northwest winds and the more cooling southeast winds occurs.

 The high tourist seasons: July, August, December and January.

 The wettest months of the year: January and February.
-We visited Seychelles late December- early January for 14 days and we experienced light rainfalls on two days (no more than 10 minutes) and heavy rain on December 24th, especially during the night!
+We visited Seychelles from late December- early January for 14 days.
+We experienced light rainfalls on two days (no more than 10 minutes) and heavy rain on December 24th, especially during the night!
 Every local will tell you that the rainy season starts on December 24th, and apparently it happened, but no sign of rain after that.

 Which Island Shall I Visit

 MAHÉ, the largest of the Seychelles islands, has more than 80,000 residents.
-It is home to the international airport and to one of the smallest capital on earth, Victoria, and also the island where the majority of tourists spends the holiday.
+It is home to the international airport and to one of the smallest capital on earth, Victoria, and the island where most tourists spend the holiday.